Program Level Assessment

 Each year, targeted PLOs are assessed by studying student performance in mapped courses or in various capstone experiences.
 In this process, the faculty members identify the PLO, determine and utilize direct and indirect source(s) of evidence that best serve to indicate student mastery, and then make decisions based upon findings.

-Also on an annual basis, faculty members in each academic program complete the Quality and Visibility Indicators (QVI) Report, which gathers evidence of the program’s quality and viability.
+On an annual basis, faculty members in each academic program complete the Quality and Visibility Indicators (QVI) Report, which gathers evidence of the program’s quality and viability.
+Programs submit QVI data to their Division Dean.

 Every 5 Years